Ontario Health: Background

-Services such as human resources and communications will be centralized into the new agency.
+Services such as human resources and communications will be centralized in the new agency.

-Health Minister Christine Elliott, who oversaw the introduction of the agency, described it as a "health system of the future" which "will see fewer patients treated in hospital hallways, more seniors get care in their homes, less bumpy discharges from hospital and fewer unnecessary trips to emergency departments."

 Financial impact

 The province expects to save $350 million a year by 2021–22, but University of Ottawa professor Doug Angus cautioned that a similar approach was introduced in Alberta, which has the highest per capita healthcare spending in the country.
 The New Democratic Party also raised concerns, with Member of Provincial Parliament (MPP) France Gelinas noting that "In British Columbia and in Alberta, health centralization wasted billions of dollars".

-Health care spending was heavily debated during the Ontario 2018 election, with Ford's Conservatives committing to end "hallway health care".
-However, the introduction of the Ontario Health agency has also been criticized in the National Post by Randall Denley—a former provincial Conservative politician who ran in 2011 and 2014—as wasting "time, money and energy on reshaping the health bureaucracy" rather than "specific solutions to well-identified problems."
+Healthcare spending was heavily debated during the Ontario 2018 election, with Ford's Conservatives committing to end "hallway health care".
+However, the introduction of the Ontario Health Agency has also been criticized in the National Post by Randall Denley—a former provincial Conservative politician who ran in 2011 and 2014—as wasting "time, money and energy on reshaping the health bureaucracy" rather than "specific solutions to well-identified problems."